Antipatris

-Antipatris/Tel Afek lies at the strong perennial springs of the Yarkon River, which throughout history has created an obstacle between the hill country to the east and the Mediterranean to the west, forcing travellers and armies to pass through the narrow pass between the springs and the foothills of Samaria.
+Antipatris/Tel Afek lies at the strong perennial springs of the Yarkon River, which throughout history has created an obstacle between the hill country to the east and the Mediterranean to the west, forcing travellers and armies to pass through the narrow Afek Pass between the springs and the foothills of Samaria.
 This gave the location of Antipatris/Tel Afek its strategic importance.

-Antipatris was situated on the Roman road from Caesarea Maritima to Jerusalem, north of the town of Lydda where the road turned eastwards towards Jerusalem.
+Antipatris was situated on the Roman road from Caesarea Maritima to Jerusalem, north of the town of Lod where the road turned eastwards towards Jerusalem.
 During the British Mandate, a water pumping station was built there to channel water from the Yarkon to Jerusalem.

 Today the remains of Antipatris are located roughly between Petah Tikva and the towns of Kafr Qasim and Rosh HaAyin (literally "headspring"), south of Hod HaSharon.

 History

 Aphek

 The Bronze Age saw the construction of defensive walls, 2.5 m to 3.5 m wide, and a series of palaces.
 One of these is described as an Egyptian governor residence of the 15th century BC, and within, an array of cuneiform tablets were found.
 Philistine ware is found in the site in 12th century BC layers.

 Most scholars agree that there were more than one Aphek.
 While Tel-Aphek (Antipatris) is one of them, C.R.
 Conder identified the Aphek of Eben-Ezer with a ruin (Khirbet) some 6 km distant from Dayr Aban (believed to be Eben-Ezer), and known by the name Marj al-Fikiya; the name al-Fikiya being an Arabic corruption of Aphek.
 Eusebius, when writing about Eben-ezer in his Onomasticon, says that it is "the place from which the Gentiles seized the Ark, between Jerusalem and Ascalon, near the village of Bethsamys (Beit Shemesh)," a locale that corresponds with Conder's identification.

 The historian Josephus mentions a certain tower called Aphek, not far from Antipatris, and which was burnt by a contingent of Roman soldiers.